cloudera/hue/docs/docs-site/content/developer/development/_index.md

 title: "Development"
 date: 2019-03-13T18:28:09-07:00
 draft: false
-weight: 2
+weight: 1
 ---

-This section goes into greater detail on useful features within the Hue environment.
+This section goes into greater detail on how to build and reuse the components of Hue.

 ## Building